Explanation of Course Numbers

 ITAL 4500.
 Studies in Medieval and Early Renaissance Literature.
 3 Credits.

 Works by Dante, Petrarca, and Boccaccio.
-Emphasis on structure, rhetorical features, and problems of narrative organization.
-Specific attention to historical and ideological aspects of the works as well as to cultural influence.
-Prerequisite: ITAL 3290 .
+Structure, rhetorical features, and problems of narrative organization; historical and ideological aspects of the works as well as to cultural influence.
+Taught in Italian.
+Prerequisite: ITAL 3290.

 ITAL 4560.
 Modern Italian Novel.
 3 Credits.

-A reading of the most important Italian novelists of the 19th and the 20th centuries: Manzoni, Verga, Bassani, Calvino, Eco, Sanguinetti.
-Study of the relations of each work to its social and cultural context and to the novel as a genre.
-Prerequisite: ITAL 3290 .
+Reading of Manzoni, Verga, Bassani, Calvino, Eco, and Sanguinetti, the most important Italian novelists of the nineteenth and the twentieth centuries.
+The relationship of each work to its social and cultural context and to the novel as a genre.
+Prerequisite: ITAL 3290.

 ITAL 4800.
 Independent Study.
 1-4 Credits.

-Admission by permission of department chair and instructor.
+Permission of the department chair and instructor required prior to enrollment.
 May be repeated for credit.
+Taught in Italian.